opensearch-project/documentation-website/_dashboards/dashboard/index.md

 To learn about data visualizations in Dashboards, see [Building data visualizations]({{site.url}}{{site.baseurl}}/dashboards/visualize/viz-index/).

-## Try it: Creating your first dashboard

 In this tutorial you'll learn the basics of creating a dashboard using the **Dashboard** application and OpenSearch sample log data.
-You'll learn to query indexed data, filter query results to highlight key metrics, build visualizations using the data, and incorporate the visualizations into the dashboard.
+You'll learn to query indexed data, filter query results to highlight key metrics, build visualizations using the data, and combine the visualization panels onto a dashboard.

-Before you begin, make sure you've installed OpenSearch and OpenSearch Dashboards and that you're connected to Dashboards at [http://localhost:5601](http://localhost:5601).
+Before you begin, make sure you've installed OpenSearch and OpenSearch Dashboards and that you've connected to Dashboards at [http://localhost:5601](http://localhost:5601).
 The username and password are `admin`.
 {: .note}

+## Adding data and creating a dashboard

 To create a dashboard: